Who I am when I am not productive?

 An easy Restorative Yoga at home

 The sequence I will share with you is a 20-30 minutes, that you can easily do at home with what you have.
 We could build restorative yoga poses in a very complex way, but sometimes we don’t have the props at home.
+Make sure your had your last meal 2 hours before practicing, that your room is enough warm (when we relax we experience a temperature drop) and your sacred space is quite.

 Here’s what you need: